29988122/Fate-Grand-Order_Lua/README.md

 Known issues are listed here.

 ### Syntax error: unexpected symbol near '燎:
-This error shows up when you save FGO_XX_REGULAR.lua using UTF-8-BOM encoding.
+This error shows up when you save FGO_REGULAR.lua using UTF-8-BOM encoding.

 Download [Notepad++](https://notepad-plus-plus.org/) or a similar editor and save it using UTF-8 encoding **without BOM** instead.